Separation of Learning and Control for Cyber-Physical Systems: Problem Formulation

 \subsection{Proposed Approach}

-We consider a CPS representing a system of subsystems with an informationally decentralized structure, in which there is a large volume of data with a dynamic nature that is added to the system gradually and not altogether in advance.
-In such a system, neither traditional decentralized control nor supervised (or unsupervised) learning approaches can effectively facilitate optimal solutions with performance guarantees.
-For example, consider a number of connected and automated vehicles (CAVs) that need to coordinate in a given traffic scenario, e.g., crossing a signal-free intersection or merging at roadways, in which a significant amount of data by CAVs and infrastructure is added to the system gradually in real time.
-Deriving a control strategy to optimally coordinate CAVs with safety guarantees \cite{Malikopoulos2020,mahbub2020Automatica-2} using either optimal control approaches \cite{Papageorgiou2002,Malikopoulos2017,Mahbub2019ACC,mahbub2020decentralized,chalaki2020TCST}, or learning-based control approaches \cite{chalaki2020hysteretic} might impose significant challenges, especially in the presence of human-driven vehicles \cite{Malikopoulos2018_jacky,cassandras2019b}.
+We consider a CPS representing a system of subsystems with an informationally decentralized structure in which there is a large volume of data of a dynamic nature that is added to the system gradually and not altogether in advance.
+For such systems, using model-based control approaches cannot effectively facilitate optimal solutions with performance guarantees due to the discrepancy between the model and the actual CPS.
+On the other hand, since there is a large volume of data of a dynamic nature that is added to the system gradually in real time, traditional supervised learning approaches might not facilitate robust solutions using data derived offline.
+By contrast, applying reinforcement learning approaches directly to the actual CPS might impose significant implications on safety and robust operation of the system.